joe-rodgers/joe-rodgers.github.io/_posts/2019-12-03-paywall-and-mailchimp.md

 I don't care about your reason!
 I want to show you how to do this!

+### Description of this walkthrough
+I'm going to make an email newsletter that has a faucet in the body of the email.
+That way readers will be able to look grab some sats.
+There are many advanced methods to use Mailchimp such as automation, segments, and tags.
+For this exercise, we will be using a standard email campaign.

 ## Tools
 I will be using Paywall.Link and Mailchimp as my primary tools for this tutorial.
 Go setup accounts for these tools and then come back!